i-am-bee/bee-agent-framework/docs/tools.md

 - Declare an input schema:

   This is used to define the format of the input to your tool.
 The agent will formalise the natural language input(s) it has received and structure them into the fields described in the tool's input.
-The input schema is specified using [Zod](https://github.com/colinhacks/zod).
+The input schema can be specified using [Zod](https://github.com/colinhacks/zod) (recommended) or JSONSchema and must be a function (either sync or async).
+Zod effects (e.g. `z.object().transform(...)`) are not supported.
+The `inputSchema` definition must always be an object and pass validation by the `validateSchema()` function defined in [schema.ts](../src/internals/helpers/schema.ts).

   ```typescript
   // any Zod definition is good here, this is typical simple example